raj537/CEH-InDepth/README.md

 ----------------------------------------------------------------
 #### PingSweep via One liner scapy( Python's packet manipulation ).
 ------------------------------
-#### If you want to take a look on scapy and its functions and features do check this --> [Scapy Documentation ](https://scapy.readthedocs.io/en/latest/)
 ```python
    from scapy.all import *
    a = srloop(IP(dst="192.168.1.0/24")/ICMP(),timeout=5)
 ```
+#### If you want to take a look on scapy and its functions and features do check this --> [Scapy Documentation ](https://scapy.readthedocs.io/en/latest/)
+#### COMPLETE TOOL IMPLEMENTATION ---> [PingSweep.py](https://github.com/raj537/CEH-InDepth/blob/master/NetworkScaning/PingSweep.py) Play with it to understand it more practically